suborbital/docs/website/docs/how-to/using-api.md

 ## Getting started

-Using the [SE2 APIs](https://suborbital-compute.readme.io/reference/api-reference), this guide will use the Administrative and Execution APIs to get a list of available functions and execute one.
+Using the [SE2 APIs](https://suborbital-compute.readme.io/reference/api-reference), this guide will use the Administrative and Execution APIs to get a list of available extensions and execute one.

-The Administrative APIs `getFunctions` method takes an object with a `userId` and a `namespace` and returns a list of available functions for that user in the provided namespace.
+The Administrative APIs `getFunctions` method takes an object with a `userId` and a `namespace` and returns a list of available extensions for that user in the provided namespace.

 ```typescript
 async function listAvailableFunctions() {